omegat-org/azure-translate-plugin/README.md

-# Azure Translate V3 plugin for OmegaT
+# Azure Translate V2/V3 plugin for OmegaT

+Current status is  pre-alpha, planed to implement but not working.

 ## Installation